 So a Science Geek Blog gives me the satisfaction of putting stuff out there to evoke reactions, but at the same time is so unsatisfying because I don’t get to witness your reactions.
 Oh well… such is life.
 (Gee, I’m really deep.)
-Like, why do fireflies bioluminesce (glow)?

 What I don’t miss is prepping students for a final exam.
 In the old days, we ended the year with a culminating project and presentation which was graded based on the number of concepts were integrated into the endeavor.
 The students had to apply their learning to an idea that was uniquely their own, then share it with their peers.
 And me.

 A GOLDFINCH JUST LANDED ACROSS FROM ME ON THE PICNIC TABLE I’M WRITING AT!!!! (just thought you should know.)

 Anyway, seeing the fireflies reminded me of an old lesson I taught about the incredible fluke of symbiotic relationships due to co-evolution… that’s two species who have evolved to rely on the relationship between them.

 These relationships can be mutually beneficial (Mutualism)

 or benefit one without the other’s knowledge (Commensalism)